fishaudio/fish-audio-python/README.md

 session = Session("your_api_key")
 ```

+For complete legacy SDK documentation, see the [Legacy API Documentation](https://docs.fish.audio/legacy).

-We recommend migrating to the new `fishaudio` module for new projects.
-See our [Migration Guide](https://docs.fish.audio) for assistance.
+We recommend migrating to the new `fishaudio` module - see our [Migration Guide](https://docs.fish.audio) for assistance.